misiek98/NLP-Discord-Bot/README.md

 ## Future work

-Also noted that new words that the model has never seen appear very quickly.
-Therefore, it may be necessary to prepare a new model every now and then.\
 The next stage of the project will be dockerizing and putting it on an external server.

 ## Installation